adnjoo/100-days-of-code/log.md

-# 100 Days Of Code - Log - 2021
+# 100D - R1 Log - 2021

-### Day 1: 03-25 tried ruby out.
+#### D1-03-25 Tried ruby out.
 Cool syntax.
-# Day 2: 03-26- learning about Ruby variables and binary.
+#### D2-03-26 Learning about Ruby variables and binary.
 111 is 7 in binary.
-### Day 3: 03-27 learning about Ruby I&O (TOP), using irb, CSS flexbox
+#### D3-03-27 Learning about Ruby I&O (TOP), using irb, CSS flexbox
-### Day 4: 03-28 more css & html
+#### D4-03-28 More CSS & HTML
-### Day 5: 03-29 trying out React native & more css/html working on the website design. learned about dropdowns using popper.js and bootstrap.
+#### D5-03-29 Trying out React native & more css/html working on the website design. learned about dropdowns using popper.js and bootstrap.
-### Day 6: 03-30 dsl = domain specific lang, spa = single page app. learned about overflow hidden.
+#### D6-03-30 DSL = domain specific lang, spa = single page app. learned about overflow hidden.
-### Day 7: 03-31 react is faster because it uses virtual dom.
+#### D7-03-31 React is faster because it uses virtual dom.
-### Day 8: 04-01 following kapehe's tutorial and making react page with sanity with tailwind.css. so fun!
+#### D8-04-01 Following kapehe's tutorial and making react page with sanity with tailwind.css. so fun! https://github.com/adnjoo/react-and-sanity